dmnfarrell/snipgenie/README.md

     └── ERR1588785_2.fastq.gz
 ```

-Filenames are parsed and a sample name extracted for each pair (if paired end).
+Filenames are parsed and a sample name is extracted for each pair (if paired end).
 This is simply done by splitting on the _ symbol.
 So a file called /path/13-11594_S85_L001-4_R1_001.fastq.gz will be given a sample name 13-11594.
 As long as the sample names are unique this is ok.
 If you had a file names like A_2_L001-4_R1_001, A_3_L001-4_R1_001 you should split on '-' instead.
 You can specify this in the labelsep option.
+The workflow won't run unless sample names are unique.

 ## Use from Python